 Counselors go through a full week of training before summer camp starts.
 Training week covers everything from emergency procedures, technical safety knowledge, soft skills of counseling and camper care (such as making sure your campers are always wearing sunscreen & bug spray and drinking water throughout the day), sharing the gospel, and much more.
 All counselors are CPR and first aid certified

 Prepare for Day Camp

-If you’ve already registered your child for overnight camp or just want to dig into the details of how to prepare for your child’s week of day camp with us, the information below answers the most common questions regarding preparation for the week.
+If you’ve already registered your child for Highland Day Camp or just want to dig into the details of how to prepare for your child’s week of day camp with us, the information below answers the most common questions regarding preparation for the week.

 Please put your child’s name on everything!

 - Closed-toe shoes

 - Electronics – iPods, games, hairdryers, etc.